ErinConradMountain/qwen-chatbot/README.md

 # qwen-chatbot

-A minimal local chatbot starter you can run right away.
-It supports three providers:
+A minimal local chatbot starter you can run locally or wire up to hosted APIs.
+It now supports four providers:

 - mock (no network, default) - useful to verify the CLI works
-- OpenAI-compatible API - set OPENAI_API_KEY and specify a model
+- OpenAI-compatible API - set `OPENAI_API_KEY` and specify a model
 - Ollama (local) - if you have Ollama installed (http://localhost:11434)
+- Qwen via OpenRouter - set `OPENROUTER_API_KEY` or keep it in a `.env` file

 ## Quick start (no API needed)